095056/Luis/Mirrors.md

 # Info for mirror maintainers

+On 28th of August 2022 Fosshost decommissioned their service and packages.termux.dev is no longer accessable.
+We will use the grimler.se mirror as main repo until a new service is set up somewhere.
+For mirror maintainers this means that sync urls might have to be updated from [packages.termux.dev/apt/](https://packages.termux.dev/apt/) to [grimler.se/termux/](https://grimler.se/termux/).
+The page [How to mirror the official repositories](https://github.com/termux/termux-packages/wiki/How-to-mirror-the-official-repositories) has been updated to have up to date instructions on how to mirror our repositories.

 unstable-packages, game-packages and science-packages have been merged into the main (termux-packages) repository and no longer have to be synced.

 Mirroring termux-packages, termux-root-packages and x11-packages can be done with several tools like rsync, [apt-mirror](https://github.com/apt-mirror/apt-mirror) or aptly.
 Steps are outlined in the page [How to mirror the official repositories](https://github.com/termux/termux-packages/wiki/How-to-mirror-the-official-repositories).